markgmz92/Crypto/README.md

 An app for users to keep track of their crypto portfolio .
-The data is extracted from Coin Market Cap's API.
+Coin data is extracted using Coin Market Cap's API.